-Termites: Not Just a Summer Problem
+Termites: Not Just A Summer Problem

 What Does The Cold Do To Termites?

 Termites are cold-blooded creatures.
-Unlike warm-blooded creatures that are able to maintain a consistent temperature, cold-blooded creatures are the same temperature as the air, water, or soil around them.
+Unlike warm-blooded creatures that can maintain a consistent temperature, cold-blooded creatures are the same temperature as the air, water, or soil around them.
 The only way for a cold-blooded creature to survive bitter cold temperatures is to go where it isn't as cold.
 Insects that live in the soil, like subterranean termites, go deeper into the ground and wait for the cold weather to pass.

 Do Termites Hibernate?